sudoytext/White-Teacher/README.md

 Before running the bot, ensure you have the following:
 - **Discord Bot Token**: Obtain from [Discord Developer Portal](https://discord.com/developers/applications).
 - **OpenAI API Key**: Obtain from [OpenAI](https://beta.openai.com/signup) to use their API.

+- Moderation Tools
+Kick & Ban Commands: Admins can kick or ban users with kick and ban commands.
+Role Management: Commands like add, remove, mute, and unmute allow server admins to manage user roles and permissions effectively.
+Message Deletion: The purge command enables admins to delete a bulk of messages for keeping the channel clean.
+Warnings & Logs: Users can be warned using the warn command, and warnings can be purged using purgewarns.

 ## Installation
 1. **Clone the Repository**: